matpalm/common-crawl/meta_data_example/README.md

      -mapper 'python links_extractor.py' \
      -file links_extractor.py

+changing the input to `-input s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-*` would do the entire 170gb of the first segment (if you've got a bit enough cluster)

-which on a 3 node m1.small cluster takes 7 minutes. we've then got some link data to play with...
+we've then got some link data to play with...

     $ hadoop fs -ls metadata-00000.links.gz
      Found 6 items